9 reasons the Vita TV is Sony’s best idea in years

 2. It helps the Vita when the Vita needs it

 Let’s face it, the Vita hasn’t been selling so great, and I’m pretty sure game developers are seeing this too.
-Adding a new way of consuming Vita games for customers is exploring a new target and could help boosting the Vita game sales, bringing back developers interest.
-Hell, it could actually help the Playstation Mobile program as well, bringing new ideas to hobbyist developers, who knows!
+Adding a new way of consuming Vita games for customers is exploring a new target and could help boosting the Vita game sales, bringing back developers interest. heck, it could actually help the Playstation Mobile program as well, bringing new ideas to hobbyist developers, who knows!

 3. It bridges a gap in the Sony hardware